- What is cost of goods sold (COGS)?

 - Automate COGS tracking with AI-powered coding

 Cost of goods sold (COGS) is the total direct cost of producing or purchasing the goods you sell during an accounting period.
-You calculate COGS using this formula:
+You calculate it with a simple formula:

 What is cost of goods sold (COGS)?

-Cost of goods sold (COGS) is the total direct cost of producing or acquiring the goods you sell during a given period.
+COGS captures the direct cost of producing or acquiring the goods you sell.
 It includes raw materials, direct labor, and other expenses required to get products ready for sale.

 On the income statement, COGS is the first expense line after revenue.
 Subtracting it from revenue gives you gross profit, which shows how efficiently you convert sales into earnings.
 For manufacturers, COGS includes raw materials and factory labor; for retailers, it's the wholesale cost of inventory sold.